 What training is recommended to prepare for the Pega Certified System Architect certification exam?

 The completion of the following Pega training course, combined with your professional experience, is the most effective way to prepare for the Pega Certified System Architect exam:

 In addition to training classes, what other activities or experience can help me become a Pega Certified System Architect?

 The following have proven to be helpful in preparing for the exam:

 - Experience in the development of applications using object-oriented design principles

 - Experience in the design and development of applications using Pega Platform

 - Programming experience with Java, C++, C Sharp, HTML, and relational databases

 - Familiarity with Pega Platform

 - Exposure to Pegasystems developer information via product documents, online help files, and/or the Pega Community.

 Pega Certified Senior System Architect (PCSSA) Questions

-How do I become a Certified Senior System Architect (CSSA)?
+How do I become a Pega Certified Senior System Architect (PCSSA)?

-To become a CSSA, you must have the CSA certification as a prerequisite, and pass the CSSA exam.
+To become a PCSSA, you must have the CSA certification as a prerequisite, and pass the PCSSA exam.
 To prepare for the exam, you can enroll in the Senior System Architect self study course or Instructor-Led Training course.
 See the System Architect career path page for information on Senior System Architect training offerings and exam information.